Kongensgade Odense - Permanent installation (May 2012)

 A playground in Odense is an interactive dreamspace.
 It is linked to similar places in Esbjerg and Vejle, and you create patterns of light and sound together with children and adults in the other cities.
 Playspot is designed to be a dynamic and explorative play area across the three cities.

 Hydraphonia is an interactive playground system situated in three cities.
-Although the physical appearance of the playgrounds are quite different, their interactive properties are consistent.
+Although the physical appearance of the playgrounds is quite different, their interactive properties are consistent.
 In each city, the interactive elements consist of ten buttons that have a set of sound samples and light patterns built into them, and the participants can trigger them by pressing the buttons.
 Furthermore, aside from the actual interaction, the playgrounds have a built-in personality that attempts to imitate the sound patterns the kids create when pressing the buttons.

 The three playgrounds are linked together so that activities on one playground are broadcasted to the other two playgrounds, creating a dynamic and explorative play area across the three cities.
-A player can create patterns of light and sound together with the children and adults in the other two cities; however, no single player has full control, therefore, everyone needs to explore the many buttons and collaborate with the other players to make sense of the interaction.
+A player can create patterns of light and sound together with the children and adults in the other two cities; however, no single player has full control; therefore, everyone needs to explore the many buttons and collaborate with the other players to make sense of the interaction.

 The interactions at each site are shared with other cities, and this allows for interactions across cities via the system’s “built-in personality”.